-Around 1.3 million air passengers ‘suffered severe delays’ in just 12 months
+Worst airlines for flight delays revealed as 1.3 million passengers affected

 -

-Around 1.3 million air passengers ‘suffered severe delays’ in just 12 months

-Around 1.3 million air passengers suffered severe delays in just 12 months, according to a new study.
+Around 1.3 million air passengers have suffered severe delays in just 12 months, a study of flight data has revealed.

-More than 13,000 flights to or from UK airports were delayed by at least three hours in the year to June, consumer group Which? said.
+In total more than 13,000 flights to or from UK airports were delayed by at least three hours in the year to June, consumer group Which? said.

-This is equivalent to nearly 3,500 passengers a day.
+The results show nearly 3,500 passengers faced lengthy delays each day.

 The figures are based on Which? analysis of Civil Aviation Authority punctuality data and cover airlines with at least 1,825 UK flights per year.